carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## TL;DR

-The legacy restore flow is slow because it's performed sequentially.
-The restore flow has been rewritten to leverage concurrent execution, reducing restore time by an average of 3.80x at the cost of increased memory, disk and CPU utilization.
-The new flow can be tuned to balance the resource usage and the restore time.
+The restore workflow has been redesigned to leverage concurrent execution, outlined in the following diagram:

 ```mermaid
 flowchart LR;